jcdavo/YelpCamp/readme.md

 - Require in routes .js the middleware file
 - use middleware.nameOfMiddleware to call

+# Adding in Flash

+- Install and configure connect-flash
+- Add bootstrap alerts to header

 ## RESTful Routes

 | Name    | URL                   | verb   | Description                         | Mongoose Method                 |